Melo Trimble: College career

+Note: In many cases, Scout, Rivals, 247Sports, On3, and ESPN may conflict in their listings of height and weight.; In these cases, the average was taken.
+ESPN grades are on a 100-point scale.; Sources: "Maryland 2014 Basketball Commitments".
+Rivals.
+Retrieved January 17, 2015.; "2014 Maryland Commits".
+Scout.
+Retrieved January 17, 2015.; "ESPN".
+ESPN.
+Retrieved January 17, 2015.; "Scout.com Team Recruiting Rankings".
+Scout.
+Retrieved January 17, 2015.; "2014 Team Ranking".
+Rivals.
+Retrieved January 17, 2015.; "Maryland 2014 Basketball Commits".
+247Sports.
+Retrieved January 17, 2015.;

 Maryland (2014–2017)

 Trimble committed to play for Mark Turgeon's Maryland Terrapins in December 2012.

 His performance as a freshman earned him a selection on the John R. Wooden Award mid-season Top 25.
 On January 17, 2015, Trimble scored 21 points and five three-pointers in the first half versus Michigan State.
 Trimble has scored 20 points or more in seven contests in his first season, with a career-high 31 points in a win over Arizona State.

 On January 9, 2016, Trimble hit a game-winning three-point shot against Wisconsin, helping the Terps improve to 15–1 on the season, one of the best starts in school history.
 On February 1, 2016, he was named one of ten finalists for the Bob Cousy Point Guard of the Year Award.
 He was named to the 35-man mid-season watchlist for the Naismith Trophy on February 11.

 Trimble returned to Maryland for his junior year.
 He hit a three-point shot with 1.1 seconds left in the Terps' final home game of the 2016–17 season to beat Michigan State 63–60, earning Maryland a tie for second place in the Big Ten after being picked 10th in the media's preseason poll.
-Trimble was named to the mid-season watchlist for the Naismith Trophy award for the second straight year, and he was unanimously named by the coaches to the All-Big Ten First Team.
+Trimble was named to the mid-season watchlist for the Naismith Trophy award for the second straight year, and he was unanimously named by the coaches to the All-Big Ten first team.

 At the conclusion of his junior season, Trimble announced his intention to forgo his final season of collegiate eligibility and enter the 2017 NBA draft.